The

 complete kit of all the electronic parts shown is available,

-This is a small crystal radio which can be constructed
+This is a small crystal radio which can

 How To Build The Radio